-The scientific quality of the publications is maintained by an eminent editorial team as listed here.
+The scientific quality of the publications is maintained by an eminent editorial team.
 The editorial team consists of an editor-in-chief, a scientific advisory board, and an editorial board.
 The editorial team is selected based on expertise and publishing credentials, not on gender, nationality, religion, ethnicity or any other personal attributes.

 General: As all members have active and demanding careers in academia and/or patient care, it is a policy of the journal not to overwhelm them with unnecessary workload.
 All members of the editorial team will be required to review articles, but never more than three per calendar year.
 They are required to complete the review within two weeks.
 The identity of the reviewers will remain anonymous.
 The reviewers are expected to keep the manuscript confidential, provide an unbiased scientific opinion of the manuscript, and declare any conflict of interest.
 Any member of the editorial team can initiate special issues and invite articles.
 They are also encouraged to promote the journal within the scientific community.
 A member of the editorial team can request to be removed at any time without providing any explanation.
 Unless such a request is received, it is assumed that the editorial board member agrees to serve the five-year term.

 Editor-in-Chief: As per the ICMJE guidelines, the editor-in-chief is ultimately responsible for editorial decisions.
 The editor-in-chief can reject any article at any time before publication, including after acceptance if concerns arise about the integrity of the work.
 The tenure of Editor-in-Chief is five years, and is renewable.

 Scientific Advisory Board: The scientific advisory board consists of a limited number of experts.
 The term of the scientific advisory board is five years, and is renewable.